Adaptive $k$NN graph model: Methods

-Let $n$ be the number of training samples, $d$ be the feature dimensionality, and $k$ be the number of neighbors.
+Let $n$ be the number of training samples, $d$ be the feature dimensionality, $k$ be the number of required neighbors for consensus, and $\bar{m}$ be the average degree of the graph nodes.

-\textbf{Traditional $k$NN:} The brute-force $k$NN algorithm computes the distance between the query and every training sample, followed by a sorting or selection operation.
+Traditional $k$NN: The brute-force $k$NN algorithm computes the distance between the query and every training sample, followed by a sorting or selection operation to identify the nearest neighbors.
 The complexity is bounded by:

-This linear dependence on $n$ creates the fundamental scalability bottleneck for large datasets.
+This strict linear dependence on $n$ creates a fundamental scalability bottleneck for massive datasets.

+Tree-based ANN (\eg KD-Tree): While spatial partitioning structures like KD-Trees can achieve logarithmic search time in low dimensions, they severely suffer from the curse of dimensionality.
+In high-dimensional feature spaces, the search algorithm is forced to backtrack across numerous spatial boundaries, causing the retrieval complexity to rapidly degrade to $\mathcal{O}(n \cdot d)$.
+Consequently, tree-based methods essentially degenerate into brute-force search for high-dimensional real-world data.

-\textbf{Standard Graph-based ANN (\eg HNSW):} These methods utilize a graph structure to navigate to the candidate region in logarithmic time.
-However, to ensure retrieval precision, they typically perform a beam search maintaining a candidate pool of size $k'$ (where $k' \ge k$), compute exact distances for these candidates, and rank them.
+Standard Graph-based ANN (\eg HNSW): These methods utilize a hierarchical graph structure to navigate to the candidate region in logarithmic time.
+However, to execute a $k$NN classification, they must maintain a dynamic candidate pool, retrieve the top $k$ nodes, and subsequently perform a majority voting or ranking operation.
 The complexity is approximately:

-where $\bar{m}$ is the average degree of the graph nodes and $k'$ represents the size of the dynamic candidate list (\eg \textit{efSearch} parameter).
-The term $k' \cdot d$ reflects the overhead of maintaining the priority queue and verifying candidates.
+The term $\mathcal{O}(\bar{m} \log n \cdot d)$ accounts for the graph traversal and exact distance evaluations, while $\mathcal{O}(k \log k)$ reflects the algorithmic overhead of ranking the candidates and voting for the final discrete label.

-\textbf{Proposed $k$NN-Graph:} Our method leverages the hierarchical graph for navigation but fundamentally eliminates the post-retrieval computation.
-Upon reaching the nearest node via greedy search, the precomputed consensus label is retrieved in $O(1)$ time.
+Proposed $k$NN-Graph: Our method identically leverages the hierarchical graph for navigation but fundamentally eliminates the post-retrieval aggregation.
+Since the topological connectivity and consensus predictions are adaptively embedded during the offline training phase, the search only needs to route to the single nearest node ($k=1$ search configuration).
+Upon reaching this node, the precomputed consensus label is retrieved in $\mathcal{O}(1)$ time.
 The inference complexity is strictly limited to the graph traversal:

-\textbf{Key Advantage:} Crucially, our method removes the dependence on the neighbor count $k$ (or candidate pool $k'$) during inference.
-In scenarios with large $k$ (\eg in dense regions) or high dimensionality, the elimination of the local distance computation and voting term ($k \cdot d$) results in significant speedups compared to standard ANN methods, effectively rendering the inference cost independent of the decision complexity.